Astro-Cafe-GameFi/AstroCafe.Solana.Unity-Core/README.md

 # AstroCafe.Solana.Unity-Core

-This is a Unity library to interact Solana wallet via AstroCafe.Solana.Web3.Connect.
+This is a Unity library that enables interaction between Solana wallets and Unity games on macOS and Windows via AstroCafe.Solana.Web3.Connect.

 If you are looking for the installable version via Unity Package Manager with examples, see here: https://github.com/Astro-Cafe-GameFi/AstroCafe.Solana.Unity-SDK.